 A330 and A330neo History

 The Airbus A330 was conceived in the 1970s along with its sister aircraft the Airbus A340.
 At the time Airbus Industries was looking for a successor to its launch aircraft the Airbus A300.
 The combined offering of the Airbus A330 and A340 was planned to be a replacement for the Boeing 707 and the Douglas DC8 which were ending their domination of the intercontinental skies.
-They were also to be pitted against the Douglas DC10 and Lockheed L1011 tri-jets, where the same capacity could be carried with a 25% saving in fuel.
+They were also to be pitted against the McDonnell Douglas DC-10 and Lockheed L1011 tri-jets, where the same capacity could be carried with a 25% saving in fuel.

 A study was conducted by British Aerospace(BAe) into the use of a variable camber wing which requires the changing of the wing shape during different phases of flight.
 It was rejected as too expensive for the gains to be made.